 Getting the Most Out of Auggie

-Auggie works best when you treat it less like a research and survey tool and more like a conversation you're having with your customers and actively shaping.
+Auggie works best when you treat it less like a survey tool and more like a conversation you’re actively shaping with your customers.

 Quick Start: Get Value from Auggie in 30 Minutes

-The first two pages show you how to run one high-quality customer conversation that surfaces real insight - fast.
+The first two pages walk you through one high-quality research session that surfaces real insight — fast.

-2) Upload (Optional but Powerful - 2 min)
+3) Upload Supporting Materials (Optional — 2 min)

 • What does each persona care about most?